adhese/avi/README.md

 Set `adView.shouldOpenAd = NO` to enable/disable automatic opening of the ad in the browser.
 The default value is true, so it will open automatically.
 However, when setting it to false and implementing the `adClicked` delegate you can implement custom behaviour.

-## Publishing the SDK

-1. Change the version number in the `Adhese.podspec` file
-2. Change the version number in the Adhese SDK target in xcode
-3. Commit the changes to Github
-4. Tag your commit with the same version as specified in the podspec file
-5. Execute `pod trunk push` via the terminal at the root folder of the project and follow the instructions

-ℹ️  If you don't have an active session with cocoapods yet, execute this command and click the link in the email you receive from cocoapods
-`pod trunk register your_email@domain.ext`

-ℹ️  For the whole process from start to finish (including initial publishing) see this [excellent blogpost](https://medium.com/flawless-app-stories/create-your-own-cocoapods-library-da589d5cd270).

-ℹ️  For more information about managing maintainers see [this article](https://guides.cocoapods.org/making/making-a-cocoapod.html).